 Get wet & wild.

 Ok folks, here it is, the secret sauce to all your grooming woes: Get your dog wet to the skin.
 You can give them a bath or use a spray bottle to douse them.
 I’m not fussy.
-The key is to get them wet and rub it in, so their fur is throughly soaked.
+The key is to get them wet and rub it in, so their fur is thoroughly soaked.
+As an added bonus, I like to do this with a fantastic smelling dog shampoo.
 There is something about a wet dog that makes them projectile shed fur.
 It comes out by the handful, all over the place.
 When a short haired dog is wet, you just have to look at them and all their gross, wet loose fur just starts falling out all over the place.
 This is exactly what you want.

 Two words: Zoom.
 Groom.